joeatodd/HiDEM/README.md

 An example PBS job script is provided in example.job

+HiDEM partitions the model domain into squares in the XY plane, automatically computing the size of each CPU's square.
+The model will report the total number of cores in use, and will halt if this is less than 80% of the total allocated.
+If this occurs, simply restart the job with the correct number of cores.

 ## simulation blow up ##

 if the simulation explodes (particles moving too far):

-Change DMP and DMP2 - multiply by two?
-High values for damping would be 16E4 and 8E4
+Set a higher 'translational damping' or 'rotational damping' in the input file - multiply by two?
+Very high values for damping might be e.g. 16E4 and 8E4

 Add drag near the bed